Completing the Application

 - Naturalization: It is a violation of law to copy a naturalization document.
 Instead, please complete the naturalization form provided by the Board with the number, date and place of naturalization.
 This form must be notarized and is available here.

 Photograph: Provide a close-up passport quality photograph, front view, head and shoulders (not profile) taken within 90 days preceding the filing of the application.

-Diploma: Provide a copy of your diploma showing graduation from a school of medicine/osteopathy/podiatry.
+Diploma: Provide a copy of your diploma showing graduation from a medical/osteopathic/podiatric school.

-Applicants must provide fingerprints in order for the Board to conduct a state and federal criminal records check.
+Fingerprints: Applicants must provide fingerprints in order for the Board to conduct a state and federal criminal records check.
 All fingerprints are processed through the Oregon State Police (OSP) and the Federal Bureau of Investigation (FBI).
-Fingerprints must be submitted on form FD-258, which will be mailed to applicants upon receipt of application, or can be obtained from local law enforcement offices.
-For more information, visit the Fingerprint Requirements
+For more information, visit the Fingerprint Requirements page.

 Special Purpose Examination (SPEX): Physician applicants (MD/DO) are expected to take the SPEX examination if:

 - Completion of postgraduate training, specialty board certification or recertification was obtained 10 or more years prior to submitting an application for Oregon licensure, or

 - The applicant ceased practice for 12 or more consecutive months immediately preceding the application.

 If you wish to request a waiver of the SPEX examination, you must submit a request in writing and provide documentation of continuing medical education for the past 3 years or have a letter sent directly to the Board stating that you have been granted an appointment as a professor or associate professor at an Oregon medical or osteopathic medical school.